 It’s easy to ignore stress, accept it as normal or not even be aware of it.
 Yet of all the factors that impact health, it’s one of the most significant.
-In this article I will explain how illness is linked to stress and give you some tips on how diet and nutrition can help with stress management.
+In this article I will explain how stress affects your hormone balance and other body systems.
+Then I will give you some tips on how diet and nutrition can help with stress management.

 First of all, it is important to understand a wider definition of stress.
 Whilst life events such as divorce, bereavement or moving house are obvious stressful events, stress is actually any stimulus that triggers the nervous system to activate a “fight or flight” response.
 This trigger can be physical, mental, psychological, or emotional.
 This means your thoughts and feelings produce as much stress as an actual threat.

 Anxiety, worry, negative thinking, low self esteem, being trapped in an unhappy relationship or unfulfilling job are all stressors.
 This kind of stress can go unnoticed because it becomes a habitual way of living.

 Another source of chronic stress can come from your diet.
 For example frequent consumption of stimulant foods such as sugar or caffeine or regularly eating foods that you are unknowingly intolerant to will put stress on your body.

 It would be impossible to live a totally stress free life and if the body adapts efficiently to stress, balance (homeostasis) is restored without undue damage.
 Good nutrition plays a vital role in this restoration of balance and in the prevention of stress associated health problems.